linden-gan/Eigen-Face/README.md

 - templates: also by Flask's convention, it's necessary to put the html file into a directory called "templates".
 - main.py: the main/server of this project.

+## Overview
+Generally, you can view this project as a sample machine learning model project.
+Our goal is to have a model so that given an input human face image, it can analyze the main components of this face and compare to existing faces in our database, and eventually determine whether the person this face belongs to is in our recognized user or not.

+First, similar to almost every machine learning process, we train our model.
+The specific training code is in train.py inside of the Training directory (I didn't commit my training data file since it contains my friends' and my private photos (yeah we need human faces :P), which means you need to collect your training data by your own).
+Basically, the mathematical abstraction of training is just linear algebra: an image is merely a set of numerous RGB values, and by converting it to grey scale, we can have a vector with n entries with values from 0 to 255.
+Assume we have m images, then we can put these m image vectors into the m rows of a matrix, thus forming an m by n matrix M. We compute the dot product of M and M's transpose, which is M's covariance matrix.
+Next, we compute the eigenvectors of it.
+Each eigenvector represent one component, or dimension/characteristic, of a human face.

+Now, suppose we have $\alpha$